 Anyhow, I hope the people here remain vigilant or just set roots elsewhere — preferably in a place that won’t surprise them with an eruption…

 Going up the crater lake is easy.
 The path is straight and you’ll see a lot of people walking to and fro anyways, so you really won’t get lost.
 No need to get a guide.
 You have two (2) options on how you can go up:

 The horse will cost you Php 500 per pax that comes along with a guide, and since we were such ‘first-time tourists’ there and since it was also really hot, we thought, why not try a horse?
 Especially since Jonas hasn’t rode a horse yet in his life…

 But… meh, it wasn’t a good decision to take a horse :P

 Jonas’ first-timer comment: “Hurts my ass so bad, and it’s also uncomfortable to sit on it…” :))

-I’ve rode a horse before and for numerous times already due to trips to Baguio with my family and friends, and I can remember how it did hurt my ass, and how it hurt my womanly parts (lol) and my stomach too especially when the horse tries to run and gallop around.
+I’ve rode a horse before for numerous times already due to trips to Baguio with my family and friends.. and well, I can still remember how it did hurt my ass, how it hurt my womanly parts (lol) and my stomach too — especially when the horse tries to run and gallop around.

-Now what is another reason as to why we hoped we didn’t take a horse?
-Well, because most of the time, we just pity these horses that look like they haven’t been fed for days. :( And they were also small and scrawny!
-So at times, I would envision my horse to break his bones from my weight, so I decided to get off.
+Now, what is another reason as to why we hoped we didn’t take a horse?
+Well, because most of the time, we just pity these horses that look like they haven’t been fed for days. :( They were small and scrawny!
+That’s why at times, I would envision my horse breaking his bones from my weight, so I decided to get off.

 Anyways,I advice that you just don’t take the horse nor the guide, and go on your own.
 And just some helpful reminders: